This November, Opt to Vote For Your Household’s Wealth

 Every election cycle, the Black community jumps into a frenzy where we fight amongst ourselves for months, only to vote +90% Democrat.
 At this rate, we may as well skip the theatrics.
 Ever since I was a child, Republicans are bad and Democrats are good.
 Yet, for all it’s worth I was poor under either party.

 To be clear, this isn’t a plea for you to change your vote.
 That part was already decided for you.
 You will likely vote like your family, your community, along identity, and ultimately along party lines.
-In 2023, a record number of Americans “said” that they identify as Independent.
+In 2023, many Americans “said” that they identify as Independent.
 For example, in 2020, White women acted like they had doubts, but voted for Trump anyway.

 Polling numbers and who is voting where